 Ranger Hall and Pike River Suites offer both wired and wireless connectivity.
 Wired is the preferred connection while in your room, while wireless is primarily designed for the common areas.
 The University Apartments are completely wireless.
 Although we have tried to maximize wireless coverage, due to furniture placement, building construction and the nature of wireless, some areas (even within 2-3 feet) may have very different signal strengths.

-To connect to the wireless network in Residence Life (and on campus), your computer must be equipped with a wireless network card, The wireless network currently supports the ‘B’, ‘G’, and ‘N’ standards.
+To connect to the wireless network in Residence Life (and on campus), your device must be equipped with a wireless network card.
 To make the initial connection you will need to have the following information:

-If you have any question, please feel free to email the Residence Life IT Manager at firstname.lastname@example.org, send a text message to 262-854-0105 or call the help desk at 262-595-2444.
+If you have any questions, please feel free to contact your RA, or email the CTS Tech Bar at firstname.lastname@example.org, or call the Tech Bar at 262-595-2444.
 Due to increased call volumes at the beginning of each semester, a tech may not be able to help or return your call during the first couple of days.
-When calling the helpdesk, please leave a phone number that you can be reached at.
-Please note: the help desk does not schedule technicians.
+When calling the Tech Bar, please leave a name and phone number that you can be reached at.
+Please note: the Tech Bar does not schedule technicians.

 The Tech Bar is available to assist you, please contact us by email email@example.com or by calling 262-595-2444 for help.